Medical questions & health advice by licensed doctors

-"At what age should I schedule pediatric eye consultations to ensure my child's vision is good?
+"At what age should I schedule pediatric eye consultations to ensure my child's vision is good?"

 Should it be annual like it is for adults or more often because they're younger?
 She is 8.

 He or she can do a first pass assessment, and subsequently (if necessary) refer you to a pediatric ophthalmologist.
 To answer your question: it depends.
 Every child should have vision checks at regularly scheduled visits with their pediatrician.
 This screening should occur in order to pick up visual disturbances before they become clinically apparent.
 If you pediatrician notices some abnormality with testing, they will refer you to an ophthalmologist (eye specialist).
 The normal testing is using a Snellen Chart (the visual chart with letters of various sizes).
 That being said, if you notice or your child complains of visual problems, this should warrant urgent evaluation.
 If you have concerns, talk to you pediatrician --- but without any complaints their is no need for more urgent consultation.
 Vision in children is very important.
 The brain develops in response to the visual signals, therefore abnormal vision can cause for abnormal brain development.
 Luckily, by the age of eight most of the brain's visual centers are developed.
 Talk to your pediatrician for more information.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.